loganjhennessy/get-zip-codes/README.md

 Simple command-line utility that wraps the [zipcodeapi](https://www.zipcodeapi.com) to get a list of zip codes for a given city, state combination.
-The result can be stored as a `.json` file or writen to Google Cloud Datastore.

-All output is written to stdout.
+The result can be stored as a `.json` file and/or writen to Google Cloud Datastore.
+Either way, all output is written to stdout.

 ## Installation